 Need More Top Things to Do in Whistler BC?

-If you’ve got any additional questions about Vancouver don’t be afraid to hit me up at any time.
+If you’ve got any additional questions about Whistler or Vancouver, don’t be afraid to hit me up at any time.
 Until then, I hope you enjoy a few activities on our Whistler things to do itinerary.

 Safe travels ?